 Even the definition of predictive medicine has different forms in the literature.
 In this context, we refer to the ability to find out in probabilistic terms which are the factors that can favour the onset of a certain disease in a specific person.
 The goal of predictive medicine is therefore to find the fragility or the appearance that predisposes a healthy person to develop a certain disease.
 This type of approach has a solid foundation in traditional medicine.
 By differentiating environmental risk factors from individual risk factors, it is possible, thanks to clear scientific evidence, to propose plans for prevention.
 To give an example we can cite GARD, an initiative of 41 Italian and international organisations under the auspices of the WHO, which aims to achieve epidemiological surveillance and diagnosis for the treatment of chronic respiratory diseases.

 Predicting (diagnosing) diseases with Artificial Intelligence

+AI is entrusted with the task of finding “invisible” evidence for humans (who are unable to process huge number of data), since the latter can represent a limit.
+Medicine is based on the multiparametric classification of diseases, otherwise if the data are not acquired and organised according to shared standards, not only from a quantitative but also qualitative point of view, there is a risk of having unusable data sets.
 Today it is possible to acquire data thanks to devices such as smartphones, smartwatches and other types of wearable medical devices.
 Apps have been developed to monitor the health status of weaker patients and to alert medical staff in case of critical events.

 Digital transformation in healthcare

-AI is a great opportunity, but in order to make it all work, an important digital transformation plan must be launched in the field of public health. e-Health is an extraordinary tool because it enables to improve citizens’ health and to save significant financial resources.
+AI is a great opportunity, but in order to make it all work, an important digital transformation plan must be launched in the field of public health. eHealth is an extraordinary tool because it enables to improve citizens’ health and to save significant financial resources.